![]() | |

 “Then

-apparently, you need these answers as much as we do, which is all the more
+apparently, you need these answers as much as we do, which is even more reason

 “There’s